 Contact: Ellen Quinn, Public Information Officer, 1-218-726-2621

-St. Louis County presented a Volunteer Recognition Award to Bob Kitchen of Hibbing on Tuesday, February 27, 2007 at the Hibbing City Council as part of its regular St. Louis County Board meeting.
-Seventh District Commissioner Steve Raukar presented the St. Louis County Volunteer Recognition Bob Kitchen.
+As part of St. Louis County’s Sesquicentennial year, the County presented a Volunteer Recognition Award to Hibbing Public Access on Tuesday, November 28, 2006 at 9:30 AM at Hibbing City Hall as part of its regular St. Louis County Board meeting.
+Seventh District Commissioner Steve Raukar presented the St. Louis County Volunteer Recognition Award to Hibbing Public Access.

 Raukar chose to recognize the Hibbing Public Access Television staff and the many volunteer program hosts for their expertise, dedication and commitment to make Hibbing a better place to live ‑ by keeping residents better informed of civic matters, of community events, social issues, through access to area church services, and in providing entertainment and a creative forum to anyone and everyone who tunes in or has something to say.

 Their official mission is: To provide the Community an Opportunity to Freely Express Themselves Through the Medium of Television, by providing the equipment, staff, and channel time to allow citizens to produce and to air their own programs to the local community.

 In retrospect, it has been indeed a collective effort that has kept Hibbing Public Access Television viable for many years, operating with limited funding (‑ just enough to cover gas mileage), staff and volunteers, too numerous to mention.
 They have gone above‑ and‑beyond to deliver timely and informative community programming ‑ enough to fill 3 channels.